rndlabs/cow-docs/docs/6_cow-sdk/3_cow-api.md

-# CoW API
+# CoW Protocol API

-The SDK provides access to the CoW API.
-The CoW API allows you:
+The SDK provides access to the CoW Protocol API.
+The CoW Protocol API allows you:

 * Post orders
 * Get [protocol fee](../overview/definitions) quotes
 * Get order details
 * Get history of orders: i.e. filtering by account, transaction hash, etc.

-For example, you can easily get the last 5 order of a trader:
+For example, you can easily get the last 5 orders of a trader:

 ```typescript
 import { OrderBookApi, SupportedChainId } from '@cowprotocol/cow-sdk'